Non 'Consensus' Scientists:

 Thomas Schmidlin, Ph.D.
 Professor of Geography, Kent State University, USA

 Tim F. Ball, Ph.D.
-Historical Climatologist, Canada
+Climatology, Canada

 Tom Harris, B. Eng.
 M. Eng.
 Mechanical Engineering, Canada